code4it-dev/c4it-notes/content/article/architecture-notes/001-caching-strategies/index.md

 - Software Architecture
 - Architecture
 url: /architecture-notes/caching-strategies
+categories:
-category: Code and Architecture Notes
+- Code and Architecture Notes
 ---

 As you surely know, _caching_ is a technique that allows you to store data in a way that is incredibly efficient to access.